DuncanRuns/NinjaLink/README.md

 `java -jar NinjaLink-<version>.jar server 8888`.
 The default port is `52534`.

 By default, your hosted server will not have rooms, and will have a single default room that every user will be redirected to.
-You can host a rooms server by adding the `rooms` argument, for example `java -jar NinjaLink-<version>.jar server default rooms` (`default` meaning default port).
+You can host a rooms server by adding the `rooms` argument anywhere after the port argument, for example `java -jar NinjaLink-<version>.jar server default rooms` (`default` meaning default port number).

+By default, your hosted server will not open a websocket server.
+You can open one by adding the `ws` argument anywhere after the regular socket's port, you can also specify a custom websocket port, e.g. `ws:52535` will open the websocket server with port 52535.